CONTACT:

 Ravel-Jeux D'Eau: '...a delightful final choice-watery and translucent with skilful use of rubato over long distances, ebb and flow beautifully judged...polished and musically alive...'
 (Clara Taylor, ABRSM Chief Executive, 2008)

-Ancuta later returned to Scotland and the Royal Conservatoire of Scotland where she was offered a Stevenson Scholarship and an ABRSM international Scholarship.
-Ancuta studied with the distinguished pianists Fali Pavri and Aaron Shorr and graduated in 2009 with a First Class Honours Degree in Piano Performance followed by a Postgraduate Diploma and Masters Degree.
-During her time at the RCS Ancuta won many prizes including the Mozart Concerto Competition performing K271 the "Jeunehomme" Concerto and performed C. Saint-Saens 2nd Piano Concerto with the Royal Scottish National Orchestra as part of her final exam.
+Under the guidance of distinguished pianists Fali Pavri and Aaron Shorr, she graduated in 2009 with First Class Honours in Piano Performance, followed by a Postgraduate Diploma and Master’s Degree.
+During her time at the Conservatoire, she won numerous prizes including the Mozart Concerto Competition, performing K271 “Jeunehomme,” and gave a memorable performance of Saint-Saëns’ Second Piano Concerto with the Royal Scottish National Orchestra as part of her final exam.

-Ancuta has performed across Europe as well as in the U.K. in venues such as Edinburgh's Usher Hall, London's Purcell Room at the Southbank Centre and the New Auditorium at the Glasgow Royal Concert Hall.
-Ancuta has also participated in masterclasses with great pianists such as John Lill, Steven Osborne, Katia Veekmans, Roy Howatt, Hyoong Jung Chang, Alexander Korsantia and Pascal Roge.
-Recent performances include Shostakovich Second Piano Concerto with Glasgow Sinfonia, Beethoven's Third Piano Concerto with the New Edinburgh Orchestra and the Warsaw Concerto with Helensburgh Orchestral Society and solo recitals in Italy and Germany.
+Her performance career has taken her across Europe and the UK, with appearances in prestigious venues such as Edinburgh’s Usher Hall, London’s Purcell Room at the Southbank Centre, and the New Auditorium at the Glasgow Royal Concert Hall.
+She has participated in masterclasses with renowned pianists including John Lill, Steven Osborne, Katia Veekmans, Roy Howat, Hyoong Jung Chang, Alexander Korsantia, and Pascal Rogé.

 Copyright © 2018 Ancuta Nite, Pianist - All Rights Reserved.